River Loddon: Water quality

 The Environment Agency measure water quality of the river systems in England.
 Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
 There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
 Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated good or fail.

 The water quality of the Loddon was as follows in 2019.

 Water quality improved after 2009, when the ecological status of the middle two sections was poor, and the chemical status of the lower Loddon to the Thames was fail.
 From 2015–16 the upper section improved to moderate, but the lower section was worse, moving from moderate to poor.
 Reasons for the water quality being less than good include the discharge of sewage effluent, physical barriers to the movement of fish caused by modifications to the channel, and dominant, disease-carrier North American signal crayfish.
-Like many rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE) and perfluorooctane sulphonate (PFOS), neither of which had previously been included in the assessment.
+Like most rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE) and perfluorooctane sulphonate (PFOS), neither of which had previously been included in the assessment.